virtualsquare/virtualsquare.github.io/tutorials/vufuse.md

 * `fuse` (described [here](vudevfuse.md)) is compatible with the file system implementations developed for Linux FUSE.
 * `vufuse` (described in this page) requires the generation of a specific plugin (a shared library), it is faster.

+Warning: `vufuse` support is being updated from fuse2 to fuse3.
+Some examples of this tutorial could fail.
+We'll try to complete this migration as soon as possible.

 ## vufuseext2: ext2/3/4 filesystems